iamdtang/skaterdav85.github.io/_posts/2014-06-27-JavaScript-Flow-Control.markdown

 });
 ```

-The findFlights() methods are performing asynchronous operations and return something called a promise because the results are not immediately available.
+The findFlights() methods are performing asynchronous operations and return something called a promise because the flight results are not immediately available.
 Think of it as the same way as if your friend promises to do something for you in the future.
-Using the q library, each findFlifhts() method returns a promise.
-A promise is an object that manages the state of an asynchronous operation and the functions that you want to perform when the operations succeed or fail.
+A reliable friend will fulfill, or resolve, the promise.
+Using the q library, each findFlights() method returns a promise.
+In more technical terms, a promise is an object that manages the state of an asynchronous operation and the functions that you want executed when the operations succeed or fail.
 The most noteworthy states of a promise are:

 * Resolved - A successful asynchronous operation
 * Rejected - A failed asynchronous operation